February 2026 • 18 min read

 Yes, being significantly underweight carries mortality risks comparable to Class II obesity (BMI 35-40).
 The BMI-mortality relationship follows a J-shaped curve, with increased risk at both extremes.
 Underweight risks include weakened immunity (increased susceptibility to infections), osteoporosis and fractures, fertility problems, anemia, muscle wasting, poor wound healing, and cognitive decline.
 Severely underweight individuals (BMI below 16) face particularly high mortality risk.
 If you're underweight, it's important to work with healthcare providers to identify underlying causes and develop a healthy weight gain strategy.

-Yes, there's a well-documented bidirectional relationship between BMI and mental health.
-Obesity increases the risk of depression by approximately 55%, and depression increases obesity risk by about 58%.
-The relationship is particularly strong in women and those with severe obesity.
-Contributing factors include biological mechanisms (inflammation, hormonal changes), psychological factors (body image, self-esteem), and social factors (weight stigma, discrimination).
-Anxiety disorders are also more common in individuals with elevated BMI.
-The good news is that weight loss often improves mental health symptoms, and addressing mental health can support weight management efforts.
+Yes — the relationship between BMI and mental health is bidirectional.
+Obesity is associated with higher rates of depression, and depression with weight gain over time; the effect is particularly pronounced in women and in those with severe obesity.
+Contributing factors include biological mechanisms (inflammation, HPA-axis effects), psychological factors (body image, self-esteem), and social factors (weight stigma, discrimination).
+Weight loss often improves mental-health symptoms, and addressing mental health typically supports weight management.

 Many health markers begin improving within weeks of starting weight loss.
 Blood sugar levels can improve within days to weeks, even before significant weight is lost.
 Blood pressure typically begins decreasing within 2-4 weeks of caloric reduction and weight loss.
 Sleep apnea symptoms often improve within the first month of weight loss.
 Liver fat starts decreasing within weeks.
 Joint pain reduction may be noticed within 1-2 months.
 However, some benefits take longer to manifest - cardiovascular disease risk reduction, cancer risk reduction, and bone health improvements may take months to years of maintained weight loss.
 The key is consistency - sustained modest weight loss produces better long-term health outcomes than rapid weight loss that isn't maintained.